 Support and Independent Living enquiries: email@example.com

-You can also message via social media on the links below or via our contact form if you don’t have access to email.
+You can also message via social media on the links below or via our contact form if you don’t have access to email:

+Where you are able to, rent payments should continue as normal to ensure you don’t go into rent arrears on your home.
 If you would like to know anything about paying your rent, your rent balance or help with money matters please email the team on firstname.lastname@example.org.

 If you have had a change of circumstances, and think you will struggle to pay your rent, you can make a claim for Universal Credit online at https://www.gov.uk/apply-universal-credit.
 If you don’t have internet access, you can call 0800 328 5644.